Gomathyjeyshree/product-listing/README.md

 Category: Options to filter by categories like Electronics, Jewelry, and Clothing.
 Add to Cart: Users can add products to their cart, which is saved in the browser's local storage.
 Cart Notification: A notification appears when an item is added to the cart.
-Back to Top Button: A button appears when scrolling down the page, allowing users to easily scroll back to the top.
+Back to Top Button: A button appears when scrolling down the page, allowing users to easily scroll back to the top.<br/>
 **Technologies Used:**
 HTML5: Structure of the page.
 CSS (Bootstrap): Styling and responsive layout.
-JavaScript: Product fetching, filtering, and cart functionality.
+JavaScript: Product fetching, filtering, and cart functionality.<br/>
 **How it Works:**
 Upon page load, the products are fetched from the API.
 Users can filter products by price and category.